 For those of us who never studied thermodynamics (most of us), Kirchoff did it for us over 150 years ago.
 While he appears to have been a pretty smart guy, most of his work will go over the heads of us average folks.
 The important thing to remember is – a good absorber is a good emitter (if something gains heat readily it also gives it off readily) and a good reflector is a poor absorber.

-Reflective insulation materials must have low emissivity (usually 0.1 or less) at the wavelengths at which they are expected to function.
+Reflective radiant barrier materials must have low emissivity (usually 0.1 or less) at the wavelengths at which they are expected to function.
 For typical building materials, the wavelengths are in the mid- and long- infrared spectrum.

-To perform properly, reflective insulation need to face open space (like air or a vacuum) through which there would otherwise be radiation.
+To perform properly, reflective radiant barriers need to face open space (like air or a vacuum) through which there would otherwise be radiation.

 Moving forward in time from Kirchoff….

 In the 1920’s patents were filed on reflective surfaces being used as building insulation.
 Recent improvements in technology had then allowed low emissivity aluminum foil to be commercially viable.
 Over the next 30 years, millions of square feet of reflective radiant barriers were installed in the US alone.
 Notable examples include projects at MIT, Princeton, and homes such as Frank Sinatra’s house.